 While CBET activities have been successful overall, much can be learned from their mistakes.
 Indeed, it was imperative to document the problems that led to the downfall of the project.
 Sirubari was the first village to start homestays in 1997.
-In addition to having the first mover advantage, the initiative was successful because of its strong leadership, community participation, and proactive marketing at the national level by a private company.
+In addition to having the first mover advantage, the initiative was successful because of its strong leadership, community participation, and proactive marketing at the national level.
 However, the Sirubari village locals were associated with the Gurkha Army and when they became eligible for resident status in the United Kingdom, most opted for it and migrated to the United Kingdom.
-The contract with the private company was terminated which hampered the marketing efforts.
 This reduced the number of households running homestays.
 There was no new investment because only marginalized groups with no investment money were left behind.
 The quality of service started dropping and other similar products started coming up, giving rise to competition.
 This ultimately led to the failure of the first homestay model in Nepal.